Supe Troop recommends following the music submission guidelines below for all digital music files sent to music supervisors.

 - If it’s an arrangement of a Public Domain song, start by saying “Public Domain Arrangement” so that people will still find the song when sorting by the Composer field amongst the public domain compositions but know that you’re claiming an arrangement. [i.e. Public Domain Arrangement – First Name Last Name (Arr)]

-- Year – Should be the year the master was originally released.
+- Year – Should be the year the sound recording was originally released.
 In cases where a previously unreleased song is recorded decades before, defer to the recording year.

 - Genre – Include if you have it, but not required